FaithKovi/kube-api-deploy/README.md

 Project status: Ongoing

-This project is setting up a Kubernetes Cluster using Terraform and deploy a containerized application using the Kubernetes client API on it via a python script
+This project is about setting up a Kubernetes Cluster using Terraform and deploying a containerized application using the Kubernetes client API on the cluster via a python script